 People we spoke with told us they were treated with kindness and staff were caring towards them.
-Comments received included, "I have the same group of carers visiting me.
-They are brilliant, very caring and will do anything for me."
-And , "The staff who visit me are kind, caring and patient.
-They are so helpful I do not know how I would cope without them."
+Comments received included, "The staff who visit me are very good.
+I am so grateful for everything they do for me.
+They really care."
+And "My carer is polite and kind.
+I look forward to her visits she makes my day."

-We looked at the care records of four people and found a person centred culture which encouraged people to express their views.
+We looked at the care records of nine people and found a person centred culture which encouraged people to express their views.
 We saw evidence people had been involved in developing their care plans.
 This demonstrated people were encouraged to express their views about how their care and support was delivered.
 The plans contained information about people's current needs as well as their wishes and preferences.
 We saw evidence people's care plans were reviewed with them and updated as required.
 This ensured the information staff had about people's needs reflected the support and care they required.